G1t-Happens/ClassicFrames/README.md

 ## Installation:
-1. Download the ClassicFrames.zip from the [Releases page](https://github.com/G1t-Happens/ClassicFrames/releases) - two different versions available
+1. Download the ClassicFrames.zip and rename the ClassicFrames-main to ClassicFrames
 2. Extract the ClassicFrames into the `C:\Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns` Folder
 3. After you've installed ClassicFrames in the AddOns folder, go into your **OPTIONAL** folder
 <br>inside your ClassicFrames and transfer the **RaidFrame**, **TargetingFrame** folder and so on to your interface folder.